 Endpoint Protection, Detection, & Response

 Whether through malware, ransomware, or simply navigating to unsafe websites, users and tools are interacting in a very different environment than all the protections afforded to them on the corporate network.

-Utilize at least Endpoint Protection (EPP), a category defined as the replacement of Anti-virus and capable of thwarting malicious attacks, to keep the endpoints protected.
+Use at least endpoint protection (EPP), a category defined as the replacement of antivirus and capable of thwarting malicious attacks, to keep the endpoints protected.

-Better yet, have someone help you with the deluge of alerts coming from your environment, like Managed Detection and Response (MDR), give you real control over visibility and remediation, and utilize your employees for the most important work that needs to get done.
+Managed detection and response (MDR) services give you real control over visibility and remediation so you can task your employees with the most important work that needs to get done.

-If you are looking for some quick suggestions on tools available to get you started, take a look at this guidebook I created along with a few other fellow cybersecurity veterans.
-I would also be glad to talk more specifically about tools that are customized to work in your environment if you want to send me an email.
-Our collective goal should be to prevent breaches, reduce an attacker’s dwell time, and as we are able, prevent anything malicious happening in the first place!
+If you are looking for some quick suggestions on tools available to get you started, take a look at our remote workforce security guidebook that I created along with a few other fellow cybersecurity veterans.

 Author: Mitchem Boles, CISSP Senior Security Architect at CRITICALSTART